-- 1. What is the nature of the data and does it include special category or criminal offence data? - 2.
+- 1. What is the nature of the data, and does it include special category or criminal offence data? - 2.
 How much data will you be collecting and using? - 3.
 How often? - 4.
 How long will you keep it? - 5.
 How many individuals are affected? - 6.
 What geographical area does it cover? - 1.
 The data obtained by the NHSCFA is in line with those required for the prevention and detection of crime.
-This will uniquely identifying a person which will require information such as the person's name, date of birth, any unique identifiers such as National Insurance and Driving Licence numbers, linked addresses, occupation and work history, financial history and descriptions.
+This will uniquely identify a person which will require information such as the person's name, date of birth, any unique identifiers such as National Insurance and Driving Licence numbers, linked addresses, occupation and work history, financial history, and descriptions.
 Due to the nature of the role of the NHSCFA, special data categories may need to be collected around the health, ethnic origin, race, and biometric.
-As an organisation it is possible that information that will be captured as part or arrests and searches that meet the other special categories.
-CLUE will also hold Police National Computer disclosure prints which will show criminal offence data for subjects and the system will also be used to record successful prosecutions of the fraudsters. - 2.
-At present there are approximately 21,000 persons linked to open information reports on FIRST.
-A data housekeeping exercise will be undertaken when users are migrated to CLUE so the number on initial migration is expected to be lower than this.
-In the financial years 17/18 approximately 6,500 persons were added to the case management system per year.
-At present there are approximately 40,000 persons recorded on FIRST so a similar number will be expected on CLUE. - 3.
-Information will be collected daily, mostly between Monday-Friday but weekend working cannot be ruled out - 4.
+As an organisation it is possible that information will be captured as part or investigations.
+An example of this is the recording and retaining of exhibits and unused material.
+This may include Police National Computer disclosure prints which can show criminal offence data for subjects.
+The system will also be used to record successful prosecutions and sanction outcomes. - 2.
+The amount of data is fluid, subject to number of allegations recorded each year, their complexity and investigatory activities connected.
+It can also decrease on regular basis due deletion activities according to The Retention Schedule (for Operations). - 3.
+Information will be collected daily, mostly between Monday-Friday, but weekend working cannot be ruled out - 4.
 Information is retained in accordance with the NHSCFA Operations Retention Schedule.
 Retention and deletion processes can be found in Part 2. - 5.
-See point 2 above.
+See point 2 above. - 6.
 Mostly England and Wales, although DHSC does have a remit for the United Kingdom.
-The NHSCFA also receives reports about subjects defrauding the NHS from overseas so information may be held on foreign nationals.
+The NHSCFA also receives reports about subjects defrauding the NHS from overseas so information may be held on persons living abroad.